docpad-archive/documentation/community/contribute.html.md

 ## Donations

-With your help, we'll be able to work on DocPad full time!
-Isn't that awesome?
+With your help, we’ll be able to work on DocPad full time!
+Isn’t that awesome?
 [Donate now to let that happen!](/donate)

 ## Publicize

 Help spread the word of DocPad:

-- Star our [GitHub Repository](https://github.com/bevry/docpad) by clicking the "Star" button on the top right
+- Star our [GitHub Repository](https://github.com/bevry/docpad) by clicking the “Star” button on the top right
 - Star our [NPM Package](https://npmjs.org/package/docpad) by running `npm star docpad` in your terminal
 - Join our [DocPad Gittip Community](/gittip-community)
 - Join our [DocPad Google+ Community](/google+)